gregmannuk/dbmm_list_clarifications/List_Issues/Book 4/Book 4 List Issues.md

 ### There should be an option to detach lighter armed troops from Feudal knights and ministeriales.
 This happened at least once at the battle of Bouvines in 1214 (see https://en.wikipedia.org/wiki/Battle_of_Bouvines or J.F Veerbruggen - The Art if Warfare in Western Europe During the Middle Ages, pg 239).
 Suggest include a line with:

-&quot;Detach lighter armoured seargents from Feudal Feudal knights and ministeriales as Reg Cv(O) @ 8AP		0-1&quot;
+&quot;Detach lighter armoured seargents from Feudal knights and ministeriales as Reg Cv(O) @ 8AP		0-1&quot;

 Needs further work to determine the range of dates this should be allowed.